mesosphere/dcos-docs-site/pages/dkp/konvoy/2.2/release-notes/index.md

 A "create first" update strategy first creates a new machine, then deletes the old one.
 While this strategy works when machine inventory can grow on demand, it does not work if there is a fixed number of machines.
 Most Preprovisioned clusters have a fixed number of machines.
 To enable updates for Preprovisioned clusters, DKP uses the "delete first" update strategy, which first deletes an old machine, then creates a new one.

 New clusters use the "delete first" strategy by default.
-Existing clusters are switched to the "delete first" strategy whenever their machines are updated with `update controlplane` and `update nodepool`.
+Existing clusters are switched to the "delete first" strategy whenever those machines are updated with `update controlplane` and `update nodepool`.

 ## Additional resources